How To Have A Mindful Conversation With Your Organs For Health

 Author

-In my previous careers, I worked in UK Broadcast Media (BBC, Sky, Channel 4, ITV).
-I have trained people on computers in a UK Water Authority, also ran a freelance training business and then a partner business.
+In my previous careers, I have worked in UK Broadcast Media (BBC, Sky, Channel 4, ITV).
+I trained people on computers in a UK Water Authority, then ran a freelance training business, followed by a partner business where we incorporated NLP (Neuro-Linguistic Programming) and Accelerated learning into technical business trainings.

-I co-created a successful long-running course employing Accelerated Learning techniques (1998-2021) and taught business trainers course design techniques.
+During this time I co-created a successful long-running course incorporating Accelerated Learning techniques (1998-2021) and taught business trainers course design techniques, too.

 Leave a Reply